thanpolas/sidekick/README.md

 ### asyncMapCap(items, fn, concurrency = 5)

-Executes concurrently the Function "fn" against all the items in the array.
-Throttles of concurrency to 5.
-Use when multiple I/O operations need to be performed.

 -   `items` **{Array\<\*>}** The Items.
 -   `fn` **{function(\*): Promise\<\*>}** Function to be applied on the array items.
 -   `concurrency` **{number=}** The concurrency, default 5.
 -   **Returns {Promise\<Array\<\*>>}** Array of your return values in array order.

+Executes concurrently the Function "fn" against all the items in the array.
+Throttles of concurrency to 5.
+Use when multiple I/O operations need to be performed.

 ### allSettledArray(arrayPromises)

-Will run "allSettled()" on the given promises and return all fulfilled results in a flattened array.

 -   ℹ️ Does not care for rejected promises.
 -   ℹ️ Expects that the results of fulfilled promises are Arrays.